 - Local Norway payroll processing company: If you do not want to set up your Norway payroll alone, you could outsource it with a Norway payroll processing company.
 However, compliance matters will still fall to your business.

 - Global PEO: The only sure way to achieve Norway payroll outsourcing without liability is by working with a global PEO such as Globalization Partners.
 We’ll make sure you can stay focused on growing your company.

-How to Set up Norway Payroll
+How to Set up a Payroll in Norway

 Once you decide on the best Norway payroll option for your business, you’ll need to receive some information from employees to add them to your payroll.
 Start by getting their personal ID number, tax deduction card, and emergency contact information.
 As soon as an employee starts working and gives you their tax deduction card, they become a part of the social security system and can receive benefits.

 Norway has strong termination protections for employees, so including entitlement and termination terms in a written employment contract is essential.
 The notice period for an employer dismissing an employee ranges anywhere from one to six months depending on the employee’s time with the company.
 Probationary periods are common and can include different entitlement and termination terms.

 If you need Norway payroll outsourcing services, contact Globalization Partners to learn how we can help.